MCBAP Certifications

 • Degrees must be from a program accredited by the U.S. Department of Education or the Council on Higher Education Accreditation.

-• Additional education required toward the MCBAP credential.
+• Additional Education required toward the MCBAP credential (see below tab).

 • Education must have occurred within the previous 10 years of the date of application.